nf-core/tools/README.md

 │ [✗]   0 Tests Failed  │
 ╰───────────────────────╯

-Tip: Some of these linting errors can automatically resolved with the following command:
+Tip: Some of these linting errors can automatically be resolved with the following command:

     nf-core lint . --fix conda_env_yaml
 ```